-Submit a completed ADA Accommodation Request Form and all required documentation to the dean of graduate students and academic support no less than three weeks prior to the beginning of classes, or when a disability becomes known.
+Submit a completed ADA Accommodation Request Form and all required documentation to the success coach no less than three weeks prior to the beginning of classes, or when a disability becomes known.
 Required documentation includes the following, provided by a licensed professional:

-- A clear statement of the diagnosed disability; - A description of the functional limitations resulting from the disability as they pertain to the educational environment; - The duration of the disability; and - The recommended accommodation(s).
+• A clear statement of the diagnosed disability;

+- A description of the functional limitations resulting from the disability as they pertain to the educational environment;

+- The duration of the disability; and

+- The recommended accommodation(s).